(Located three miles offshore, between the York & entrance to Rappahannock Rivers, Mathews County, VA – 03-14-18)

 1919 Keeper and assistant aid family of six stranded by storm.

 Late 1920s Exterior brick painted red for protection from salt spray.

 1968 Keeper Crewe – the last U.S. Lighthouse Service civilian keeper retires after 38 years of service.

 2004/2005 Lighthouse becomes available for ownership under the provisions of the NHLPA.
 Sold at auction to James Korstad of Seattle for $75,000, who had wanted to turn it into a bed & breakfast.

 2006 Korstad sells lighthouse to veterinarian James Southard, Jr. for $115,000.
 Lighthouse remains active.

 2012 The Lighthouse is once again for sale at the asking price of $288,000.

-2017 The U.S. Coast Guard declares that the lighthouse is unsafe for personnel to access and maintain the light and are considering discontinuing the light.
+2017 The U.S. Coast Guard declares that the lighthouse is unsafe for personnel to access and maintain the light and the light is discontinued.
 Lighthouse Digest adds it to the Doomsday List.

 2018 The Lighthouse is still for sale at a price of $249,000.